ytaragin/eko-wkshp/steps.md

 </details>

-# Section 4 Add new endpoint and call to Tasks Service (steps 1-3)
+# Stage 4 Add new endpoint and call to Tasks Service (steps 1-3)
-## Section Goals
+## Stage Goals
 Now we will start getting in to the main parts of the workshop.

 We will add the /vpg Post endpoint to the service.
 When that end point is called, we will run the flow descirbed in the sequence diagram.
 At this point of the workshop, we will only create the task in the Task Service.
-In subsequent Sections, we will fill in more logic.
+In subsequent Stages, we will fill in more logic.

 Calls to the Task Service are made using GRPC.
 The protobuf definition file can be found in the [tasks/tasks/tasks.proto file](tasks/tasks/tasks.proto).
 You will need to copy the go files into the protection directory (keep them in a tasks subdirectory) so they can be used by the protection service.